 - Put the onion and garlic into a food processor and pulse to chop coarsely.
 Add the beans and process until coarsely chopped.
 Add the remaining ingredients and process until well blended–just slightly more chunky than refried beans.

-- Spray a non-stick cookie sheet or silicone baking mat lightly with canola oil.
+- Line a cookie sheet with parchment paper or silicone baking mat.
 Use a spoon to scoop the burger mixture onto the baking sheet, smoothing it into six patties.
 (It is easiest to do this by making six “piles” of beans and using the spoon to smooth the top and round the edges of the patties.)
 Bake for about 15 minutes.
 When the bottoms are lightly browned and beginning to get crisp, turn the burgers and cook for 10-15 more minutes, until the other side is brown.
 Do not overcook or they will be tough!

 - Serve immediately with accompaniments as desired.
 These keep well in the fridge and can be reheated for a quick lunch.